Ada Comstock: Career

 Comstock began her career at the University of Minnesota as an assistant in the rhetoric department under Maria L. Sanford.
 She was promoted to the position of instructor in 1900 and assistant professor in 1904.
 She was appointed the school's first dean of women in 1907 and a full professor in 1909.
 In this capacity, she was instrumental in improving the quality of life for the women of the college, arguing persistently that a college was responsible for one's physical and intellectual well-being.

-In 1912, Ada came to Smith as the first ever Dean of the College and to teach English.
+In 1912, Comstock came to Smith as the first ever Dean of the College and to teach English.
 Particularly challenging to her was the opportunity to advise and teach young women in an all-female institution.
 One of the most important tenets of her educational philosophy was the inculcation in young women of self-respect, one aspect of which was knowing how to employ oneself.
-Ada believed very strongly throughout her entire life that a college education should inspire women to take a part in the shaping of the world.
-In 1917, when the Presidency of Smith College became vacant, Ada was given the responsibility of its operation for approximately 6 months, but was neither given the title of acting President nor was she considered for the position.
-Despite Ada's significant and numerous contributions to the College, Smith was not ready for its first woman President.
+Comstock believed very strongly throughout her life that a college education should inspire women to take a part in the shaping of the world.
+In 1917, when the Presidency of Smith College became vacant, she was given the responsibility of its operation for approximately six months, but was neither given the title of acting President nor was she considered for the position.
+Despite Comstock's significant and numerous contributions to the College, Smith was not ready for its first woman President.

-From 1921 to 1923, she served as president of the Association of Collegiate Alumnae, now known as the American Association of University Women.
+From 1921 to 1923, Ada Comstock served as president of the Association of Collegiate Alumnae, now known as the American Association of University Women (AAUW).
 She was a founding member and one of the five American voting delegates to the first conference of the International Federation of University Women in London in 1920 and at the second in Paris in 1922.
 One of their objects was the forwarding of higher education for women in every country in the world.
 She was active in other areas in public life as well.
-In 1929 she was the only woman named by President Herbert Hoover to an eleven-person commission to study problems of law enforcement.
+In 1929, she was the only woman named by President Herbert Hoover to an eleven-person commission to study problems of law enforcement.
 She was a president of the American Academy of Arts and Sciences, Vice Chairman of the American Council of Institute of Pacific Relations and served on the National Committee for Planned Parenthood.

 On October 20, 1923, Comstock was inaugurated as president of Radcliffe College.
-She spent 20 years leading the school, strengthening its academic programs and, in 1943, persuaded Harvard to accept classroom coeducation.
-Also under President Comstock, Radcliffe was able to launch a nationwide admission program, improve student housing, construct new classroom buildings and expand the graduate program.
+Her colleague at the AAUW, Frances Fenton Bernard, succeeded her as Dean of Smith College in the spring of 1924.
+Comstock spent twenty years leading the school, strengthening its academic programs and, in 1943, persuaded Harvard to accept classroom coeducation.
+Also under President Comstock, Radcliffe was able to launch a nationwide admission program, improve student housing, construct new classroom buildings, and expand the graduate program.
 When Radcliffe celebrated its 75th anniversary in 1954, Comstock was called "the chief architect of the greatness of this college".

 In addition to her academic career, Comstock was appointed to the National Committee on Law Observation and Enforcement, known as the Wickersham Commission, in 1929.